hganchev/twincat-tools/TwinCAT Tools/twincat-tools/POUs/Round/README.md

 - iDecNumber (Input): The number of decimal places to round to.

 ## Return Value
 - F_ROUNDREAL returns a REAL value that represents the rounded result of the input number with the specified decimal places.
+It rounds to higher number if the lef value is bigger or equal than 0.5.

 ## Usage Example